dyhes/zulip/docs/subsystems/events-system.md

 #### page_params

-In the Zulip web app, the data returned by the `register` API is available via the `page_params` parameter.
+In the Aloha web app, the data returned by the `register` API is available via the `page_params` parameter.

 ### Messages

 One exception to the protocol described in the last section is the actual messages.
-Because Zulip clients usually fetch them in a separate AJAX call after the rest of the site is loaded, we don't need them to be included in the initial state data.
+Because Aloha clients usually fetch them in a separate AJAX call after the rest of the site is loaded, we don't need them to be included in the initial state data.
 To handle those correctly, clients are responsible for discarding events related to